Congratulations on your admission to the Columbia Journalism School!

-The Office of Admission and Financial Aid received about 1200 applications for our four degree programs and admitted roughly 500 students who come from a wide variety of previous jobs, places and backgrounds.
+The Office of Admission and Financial Aid received more than 900 applications for our four degree programs.

-In our largest degree-granting program, the full-time Master of Science, those admitted hail from 40 states and the District of Columbia.
-The top states represented among the admitted students are New York, California, New Jersey, Pennsylvania, Texas, Maryland, Florida and Virginia.
-In addition, 30 percent of the class is international, with the largest groups hailing from United Kingdom, India, Canada, China and Germany.
+In our largest degree-granting program, the full-time Master of Science, those admitted hail from 33 states and the District of Columbia.
+The top states represented among the admitted students are New York, California, New Jersey, Texas, Virginia, Florida and Connecticut.
+In addition, 32 percent of the class is international representing 41 countries, with the largest groups hailing from China, India, United Kingdom, Pakistan, Canada and Mexico.

-This year, 66 percent of those admitted to the M.S. class are female and 34 percent are male.
-In the Master of Arts class, 42 percent are male and 58 percent are female, with 43 percent coming from outside of the United States.
+This year, 75 percent of those admitted to the M.S. class are female and 25 percent are male.
+In the Master of Arts class, 31 percent are male and 69 percent are female, with 70 percent coming from outside of the United States representing 22 countries.
 Of the four students admitted to the doctoral program in communications, one is male and three are female.
-All come from the United States.
-We admitted 12 students into our M.S. dual degree program with Computer Science.
-The group is equally male and female, with five international students.
-In terms of racial diversity, 31 percent of the entire class identified as African American, Asian, Latino or Native American.
+Two are international students.
+We admitted 11 students into our M.S. dual degree program with Computer Science.
+There are five females and six males, with eight international students.
+In terms of racial diversity of U.S. citizens who reported, more than 40 percent of the entire class identified as African American, Asian, Latino, Native American and/or Pacific Islander.

 Optional Events: Live Events at the J-School